Will the War in Gaza Finally End? Flotilla Activists Predictably Abused in Israel's Dungeons; Van Jones' Revealing Joke about "Dead Gazan Babies"

 There were no real negotiations.

-It was pretend negotiations to try and get Iran to sort of have their guard down in order to let Israel attack without much preparation, without much defense, heightened defense, and in a lot of ways that's happened.
+It was pretend negotiations to try and get Iran to sort of have their guard down in order to let Israel attack without much preparation, without much defense, heightened defense.

 I think we're going to get a deal.

-But also, the first thing they did is killed The negotiators killed the negotiators for Iran, the people negotiating with the United States through intermediaries.
+But also, the first thing the Israeli did is killed the negotiators, killed the negotiators for Iran, the people negotiating with the United States through intermediaries.

 And this is the same thing that's happening now.

-Trump and his uh White House officials have leaked to the same Israeli journalist who used to be in the IDF, of course, Barak Ravid.
+Trump and his White House officials have leaked to the same Israeli journalist who used to be in the IDF, of course, Barack Ravid.

-And you say what he used to be in the IDF reserves until 2023, just very recently.
+And you say, he used to be in the IDF reserves until 2023, just very recently.

-And they released him that uh here you see the headline: Trump to Netanyahu on Gaza talks, you're always so ethnic negative, again, trying to create this perception that Trump and Netanyahu are at loggerheads, that Trump has had enough of Netanyahu, that he's forcing this deal down his throat, despite Netanyahu's opposition.
+Again, trying to create this perception that Trump and Netanyahu are at loggerheads, that Trump has had enough of Netanyahu, that he's forcing this deal down his throat despite Netanyahu's opposition.

 There were leaks from the same reporter saying that Netanyahu and his officials were surprised by Trump's announcement.